dextritus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 To choose these parameters, I mainly played with the learning rate and batch size that results in a steady increase in validation accuracy, an plateaus somewhere around 94% percent.

-The accuracty on the validation data is around 0.95.
+The accuracy on the validation data is around 0.95.
 The accuracy with this network on the test data is 0.926.

 ## Test the network on 5 new images